+'''

-Creates two requests.
+| creates two requests.
 The first request creates 4 tasks with two logical processors and 500 mb of memory per task.
 The logical processors are placed on cores.
 The second request calls for 8 tasks with 4 logical processors and 2 gb of memory per task.
 Logical processors may be placed on cores or threads since the default placement is allowthreads.

+'''

-This topic provides the -L option syntax and a description of the valid value and allocation options.
+This topic provides the -L option syntax and a description of the allocation options.